unikum-sol/brainstem/README.md

 - A built-in `_self_check_schema()` verifies all required columns exist before any writes occur.

 As a result, you can simply run the GUI on a clean checkout; the database and all required tables/columns are provisioned on demand.

 ---

+### Learning Reset (Corpus-Preserving)

+For calibration and repeatable experiments, the learning state can be reset **without** re-importing the corpus.
+Available as a GUI button in **Export/Konfig** ("Lernsystem zuruecksetzen (Korpus bleibt)") and as a standalone script (reset_learning.py).

+- **KEEP (preserved):** chunks, chunks_fts*, documents, settings/config, import_state, sqlite internals — i.e. the full imported ZIM corpus stays intact.
+- **WIPE (cleared):** all learning-generated tables (context_hypotheses, chunk_attention_scores, all phase* state/event/cycle tables, cortisol/neuromodulator states, reading queue, gaps, etc.).
+- **Safety:** dry-run by default (python reset_learning.py shows the plan, changes nothing); the real reset (--apply or the GUI button) makes an automatic timestamped DB backup first, then DELETEs rows (tables/schema are never dropped) and VACUUMs.
+- **GUI guard:** the reset button is only active while autonomous learning is stopped, and asks for confirmation.

+This lets the system be returned to a clean "just-imported" state in seconds, after which it re-seeds all neurotransmitters to their baselines on the first cycle and starts learning from zero.

+---

+### Sensory Deprivation & Drift Report

+A GUI-controlled **sensory-deprivation mode** (tab "Drift-Report") for homeostatic calibration: the wake/read step is skipped (no new chunks, no new hypotheses) while the inner dynamics — sleep replay, consolidation and all 12 neuromodulators — keep running.
+This isolates the system's **self-regulation** from input noise and answers a single question: *does anything drift when no input arrives?*

+- **Controls:** Start/Stop, plus an optional cycle-limit field (up to 9999).
+With the limit checkbox off, the run continues until Stop; with it on, it stops after N cycles — Stop always remains effective.
+- **Per-cycle CSV log:** every deprivation cycle is written to drift_log_<timestamp>.csv in the project root (all 12 neurotransmitters + exploration_bias, plasticity, adaptive_threshold, survivors/participated/weakened, effectiveness, reciprocal_gate, allostatic_load).
+- **Live graphs:** key signals (exploration_bias, adenosine, plasticity, effectiveness, histamine) are plotted live on a canvas.
+- **Drift report:** for each signal — first/last/delta/span and a verdict (stabil / konvergiert / DIVERGIERT); count-signals (survivors etc.) are judged relative to their mean, normalized signals by absolute thresholds.
+Overall verdict: kein_drift / konvergenz / DIVERGENZ-WARNUNG.
+Appended to the CSV as a comment block.
+- **Fail-safe:** the deprivation flag is always cleared on stop/finish (finally), so the system can never remain stuck in deprivation.

+Result so far: over 100 input-free cycles the regulated signals (neuromodulators, exploration_bias, plasticity) stay within a very tight band — the system is homeostatically stable and does not drift under input removal.

+---